2164-ServiceNow/Tomiello-Nguyen-Plate-Planner/README.md

 # Project Title: Tomiello-Nguyen-Plate-Planner

-**Project Description:**  An application that allows Users to find recipes, plan meals, as well learn more about specifc cuisines
+**Project Description:**  An application that allows Users to find recipes, plan meals, as well learn more about specific cuisines

 **Technologies Used:**